Using a human-centered lens to redesign a complex multi-step flight upgrade workflow for a start-up.

 "Make it look better"

-The human challenge
+The deeper human challenge.

 “I’m scared of losing my money.
 Our flight also got canceled once and it was a difficult situation to sort out.
 So I would rather not attempt anything new."

-My role.
+My strategy.

 …and how it evolved